Rhizopus oligosporus: Properties

 Rhizopus oligosporus strains have a large diameter (up to 43 μm) and irregular spores with widely varying volume, (typically in the range 96–223 mm3).
 Rhizopus oligosporus has large, subglobose to globose spores, and high proportion irregular spores (>10 %).
 Rhizopus oligosporus also has spores with nonparallel valleys and ridges, and plateaus that sometimes are granular.

 Metabolites

 The fungus does not produce metabolites that are harmful to humans.

-Even after it is consumed, Rhizopus oligosporus produces an antibiotic that limits gram-positive bacteria like Staphylococcus aureus and Bacillus subtilis.
+Even after it is consumed, Rhizopus oligosporus produces an antimicrobial peptide that limits gram-positive bacteria like Staphylococcus aureus and Bacillus subtilis.
 It also produces an antifungal in the form of a chitinase protein.

 Uses

 Fermentation

 Tempeh, a popular Indonesian food, is created by fermenting soybeans with Rhizopus oligosporus.
 To create tempeh, soybeans first must be soaked in water (usually overnight) at a temperature similar to the environment in which it is placed.
 The soybean's outer covering is then removed, and the beans are partially cooked.
 Lactic acid bacteria, like Lactococcus and Lb. casei species, play a major role in the fermentation of tempeh.
 For the tempeh to ferment, there needs to be a suitable, pure inoculum.
 Also needed are spores that germinate quickly.
 For the tempeh to attain its characteristic, compact, 'cake' form after fermentation, the soybeans become compressed by the mycelia of Rhizopus oligosporus.
 Rapidly growing mycelia help speed the growth of this fungus.
 Because mycelia are sensitive to dehydration and adverse temperatures, preserving tempeh for extended periods can be challenging.
 When the soybeans are bound together by the white mycelium, the fungus releases enzymes that can digest protein.
 Many times, a good inoculum for this new fermentation comes from small pieces of old tempeh that have fermented.

 The fungus can ferment cereals and legumes other than soy, producing oncom.
 Wheat and rice may be used.